redips789/redips789.github.io/docs/spring-certification/Spring-Data-Management-JDBC-Transaction.md

 ## What is the default rollback policy?
 How can you override it?

 In its default configuration, the Spring Framework’s transaction infrastructure code **only marks a transaction for rollback in the case of runtime, unchecked exceptions** (instance of Runtime Exception.
 Errors will also – by default - result in a rollback).
-The types of exceptions that are to cause a rollback can be configured using the **rollbackFor** element of the @Transactional annotation.
-In addition, the types of exceptions that not are to cause rollbacks can also be configured using the **noRollbackFor** element.
+The types of exceptions that are to cause a rollback can be configured using the `rollbackFor` element of the `@Transactional` annotation.
+In addition, the types of exceptions that not are to cause rollbacks can also be configured using the `noRollbackFor` element.

 ## What is the default rollback policy in a JUnit test, when you use the @ RunWith(SpringJUnit4ClassRunner.class) in JUnit 4 or @ExtendWith(SpringExtension. class) in JUnit 5, and annotate your @Test annotated method with @Transactional?

-If a test-method annotated with @Test is also annotated with @Transactional, then the framework creates and rolls back a transaction for each test.
+If a test-method annotated with `@Test` is also annotated with `@Transactional`, then the framework creates and rolls back a transaction for each test.

 ## Are you able to participate in a given transaction in Spring while working with JPA?

-Yes, if you register TransactionManager.
+Yes, if you register `TransactionManager`.
-The Spring JpaTransactionManager supports direct DataSource access within one and the same transaction allowing for mixing plain JDBC code that is unaware of JPA with code that use JPA.
+The Spring `JpaTransactionManager` supports direct DataSource access within one and the same transaction allowing for mixing plain JDBC code that is unaware of JPA with code that use JPA.

 ## Which PlatformTransactionManager(s) can you use with JPA?

 First, any JTA transaction manager can be used with JPA since JTA transactions are global transactions, that is they can span multiple resources such as databases, queues etc. Thus JPA persistence becomes just another of these resources that can be involved in a transaction.
-When using JPA with one single entity manager factory, the Spring Framework JpaTransactionManager is the recommended choice.
+When using JPA with one single entity manager factory, the Spring Framework `JpaTransactionManager` is the recommended choice.
 This is also the only transaction manager that is JPA entity manager factory aware.
 If the application has multiple JPA entity manager factories that are to be transactional, then a JTA transaction manager is required.

 ## What do you have to configure to use JPA with Spring?
 How does Spring Boot make this easier?

-1. Configure DataSource
+1. Configure `DataSource`
-2. Configure LocalContainerEntityManagerFactoryBean
+2. Configure `LocalContainerEntityManagerFactoryBean`
-3. Configure JpaVendorAdapter
+3. Configure `JpaVendorAdapter`
-4. Configure PlatformTransactionManager
+4. Configure `PlatformTransactionManager`
-5. Configure PersistenceExceptionTranslationPostProcessor (Note that exception translation, whether with JPA or Hibernate, isn’t mandatory.
-If you’d prefer that your repository throw JPA-specific or Hibernate-specific exceptions, you’re welcome to forgo PersistenceExceptionTranslationPostProcessor and let the native exceptions flow freely.
+5. Configure `PersistenceExceptionTranslationPostProcessor` (Note that exception translation, whether with JPA or Hibernate, isn’t mandatory.
+If you’d prefer that your repository throw JPA-specific or Hibernate-specific exceptions, you’re welcome to forgo `PersistenceExceptionTranslationPostProcessor` and let the native exceptions flow freely.
-6. Configure PersistenceAnnotationBeanPostProcessor (if you want to use @PersistenceUnit and @PersistenceContext)
+6. Configure `PersistenceAnnotationBeanPostProcessor` (if you want to use `@PersistenceUnit` and `@PersistenceContext`)

-Spring boot has Autoconfigure class called JpaBaseConfiguration, which create this out of the box.
+Spring boot has Autoconfigure class called `JpaBaseConfiguration`, which create this out of the box.

 ## References